baidu/dperf/docs/configuration.md

 - syntax: port PCI IPAddress Gateway [Gateway-Mac]
 - default: -
 - required: yes
 Set the network card used by dperf.
-You can assign multiple network cards to dpef.
-Dperf will take over these network cards from the operating system.
+You can assign multiple network cards to dpef. dperf will take over these network cards from the operating system.

 ## duration
 - syntax: duration Time
 - default: duration 100s
 - required: yes
-Set the running time of dperf.
-Dperf will slowly increase the pressure when it starts, and will delay for a few seconds when it exits.
+Set the running time of dperf. dperf will slowly increase the pressure when it starts, and will delay for a few seconds when it exits.
 You can also make dperf exit through a signal (SIGINT).

     Example:
     duration 1.5d